martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

     ssh -i `your-private-key` opc@`your-public-ip`

-Once connected to the bastion, connect to a utility node on the Hadoop cluster.
-You can find the IP address by performing the following tasks:
+Once connected to the bastion, connect to the first utility node on the Hadoop cluster.
+You can find the utility node IP address by performing the following tasks:
 * In a browser, log into your tenancy on OCI using the following URL:

     https://console.us-ashburn-1.oraclecloud.com/